-Developing bamboo joints that are compatible with robotic assembly involves the understanding and integration of traditional joinery principles and advanced digital fabrication methods.
+Developing bamboo joints compatible with robotic assembly involves understanding and integrating traditional joinery principles and advanced digital fabrication methods.
 Recent research advancements in digital and robotic fabrication have fundamentally linked how to overcome the main challenge in bamboo structure, including the complexity of joint design systems.
 Traditionally, bamboo joinery systems require human dexterity for tasks such as binding and bolting, making their adoption in robotic fabrication challenging.
-The significance of connection systems may limit the possible geometric configuration that can be created, as their connections play a significant role in determining the structural typology and complexity of the structure.
-[1].
+The significance of connection systems may limit the possible geometric configuration that can be created, as their connections play a significant role in determining the structural typology and complexity of the structure [1].
 Therefore, the success of the bamboo structure is highly determined by its ability to overcome the main challenge of the complexity of the jointing design.
 [2].
-The development of the tailored and adaptive joint system is essential to accommodate bamboo's unique physical properties in its hollow structure and diameter variation.
-[3].
-Recent research has focused on addressing these limitations by integrating robotic 3D scanning technologies to obtain bamboo digitisation and investigate material mechanical properties.
-[3] [4] [6] developing parametric modelling and designs for bamboo joint systems [6] [7] and engineering bamboo 3D-printed joinery [1] [8] [9] [10] [11] [13]These efforts aim to overcome the challenges and adapt bamboo joint systems to digital fabrication.
+The development of the tailored and adaptive joint system is essential to accommodate bamboo's unique physical properties in its hollow structure and diameter variation [3].
+Recent research has addressed these limitations by integrating robotic 3D scanning technologies to obtain bamboo digitisation and investigate material mechanical properties.
+[3] [4] [6] developing parametric modelling and designs for bamboo joint systems [6] [7] and engineering bamboo 3D-printed joinery [1] [8] [9] [10] [11] [13].
+These efforts aim to overcome the challenges and adapt bamboo joint systems to digital fabrication.
 However, the literature indicates that this joint design system is intended for manually constructed structures.
-Only a few similar research uses of wood sticks are discovered in applying the joint system in a robotic assembly scenario.[14]
-[15] That can be a relevant and insightful reference for the case study.
+Only a few similar research uses of wooden sticks have been discovered in applying the joint system in a robotic assembly scenario [14] [15] which is a relevant and insightful reference for our case study?
+Building on our prior research on systematic literature review [16] and proposed automated fabrication techniques [17]It is suggested that no prior research has attempted to incorporate robotic technologies for bamboo assembly, especially for bending operations and joint installation in a human-robot collaborative framework.

 Designing an adaptive joinery system compatible with robotic assembly requires both bamboo material constraints and automation feasibility.
 The human-robot collaboration (HRC) approach is a viable strategy, as bamboo joinery techniques are intricate and considered a skill that robotic fabrication is still struggling to automate fully.
-The joinery is critical due to bamboo construction relying on welldesigned connections, and highly traditional craftsmanship skill labour is required [12] [16].
-Human participation remains crucial for joinery execution, and it is highly dependent on manual operation, particularly during the handling of material and bending [17].
+The joinery is critical because bamboo construction relies on well-designed connections, and highly traditional craftsmanship skill labour is required [12] [18].
+Human participation remains crucial for joinery execution and depends on manual operation, particularly during material handling and bending [19].
 Therefore, adaptive and compatible joinery systems are needed to make it suitable with robotic assembly and meet several criteria such as simplicity, repeatability, and a fast assembly process.
 This study aims to investigate and propose a design for adaptive joinery systems tailored to traditional Indonesian roof typology, compatible with robotic assembly workflows as an alternative to conventional joints.
 The joint systems must be a balance between structural strength, fabrication efficiency, and assembly precision while still allowing human adaptability for manual alignment, force control, and fine-tuning in a hybrid HRC scenario.
 Building on prior research, we aim to develop a workflow for the robotic assembly of bamboo structures based on Indonesian roof house typology within a human-robot collaboration scenario, where an adaptive joinery system will be integrated into the workflow.
-Adaptive bamboo joinery for robotic assembly is crucial to allow dynamic adjustment and sharing tasks between humans and robots, ensuring a flexible and efficient HRC assembly process.
+Adaptive bamboo joinery for robotic assembly is crucial for dynamic adjustment and sharing tasks between humans and robots, ensuring a flexible and efficient HRC assembly process.

-Building on prior research and literature review, this study explores how to develop adaptive joinery for bamboo structures that is compatible with robotic fabrication within the HRC framework.
+Building on prior research and literature review, this study explores how to develop adaptive joinery for bamboo structures compatible with robotic fabrication within the HRC framework.
 The research explores key questions.